MOROtoken/Aldo-Moro-crowdfunding-token/README.md

 # Aldo Moro crowdfunding token
-is standard erc20 ethereum token
+Is standard erc20 ethereum token

 ## About
 ALDO MORO crowdfunding token (MORO TOKEN) is cryptocurrency token, launched to support independent investigations about the death of Aldo Moro.